dfkaye/wheredoc/README.md

 }
 ```

-`where` returns an array of scenarios, one for each data row, including its `params` map and a `test` function that you pass to your testing library's `it` or `test` functions.
+`where` returns an array of scenarios, one for each data row, including its `params` map and a `test` function that you can 1) pass to your testing library's `it` or `test` functions, or 2) call directly.
 Here's a destructuring assignment example.

 ```js
 where(spec).forEach(scenario => {